i2p/i2p.www/i2p2www/spec/ssu2.rst

   to that in the Relay Response, if already received
 - Don't validate the signature at all

+If Charlie is behind a symmetric NAT, his reported port in the Relay Response and Hole Punch may not be accurate.
+Therefore, Alice should check the UDP source port of the Hole Punch message, and use that if it is different than the reported port.

 Tag Requests by Bob
 ------------------------